arjuyyy/Tindog/README.md

 Here is one of the projects i've done.
 Follow my journey on Web Development!

-My ://ajuyyy.github.io/Results-summary-component/
+Link: arjuyyy.github.io/Results-summary-component/

-I have done this using HTML AND CSS!
+I have done this using HTML, CSS,